Squirrel

 Retro Digital

-The second image was one of my first ever squirrel photos.
-Taken mere days after I bought the camera originally (in 2002).
-The Sigma zoom lens I used for that generally had very poor image quality, but it was surprisingly decent for close-ups on its widest angle/aperture.
+These next image was taken on my first DSLR (Fujifilm Finepix S2 Pro), back in 2002, mere days after I bought the camera.
+The Sigma zoom lens I used (17-35mm f/2.8-4) generally had very poor image quality, but it was surprisingly decent for close-ups on its widest angle/aperture.
 Its 17mm f/2.8 setting is equivalent to a 25.5mm f/4.2 image on full frame.
-With no live view and certainly no flip-up screen, focusing and framing had to be done by looking through the optical viewfinder, thus I had to get down in the wet grass for that shot.
+With no live view and certainly no flip-up screen, focusing and framing had to be done by looking through the optical viewfinder, thus I had to get down in the wet grass.

 New Tech

+Contrast the above shot with the next one.
 After picking up the Sony 24GM lens recently, I decided to try shooting some wide angle squirrel images once again.
-Twenty years of technology improvements (compared to the previous image) have revolutionized the photographic experience for subjects like this.
-Sure; the resolution, dynamic range, burst speed & sensor size have all been hugely improved, but they're not the most game-changing aspects.
-The lens is three stops faster, whilst being lighter and significantly sharper too.
-These are all nice things to have, but it's features like; blazingly fast animal eye tracking, working across the entire frame, while using live-view on a flip up rear screen that enable me to get images I'd otherwise not be able to.
-Going back to old cameras is a great way to keep things in perspective.
+Twenty years of technology improvements have revolutionized the photographic experience for subjects like this.
+Sure; the resolution, dynamic range, burst speed & sensor size have all been hugely improved, but the truly game-changing elements are the fast & reliable animal eye tracking that works across the entire frame, while using live-view on a flip up rear screen.
+It's this that enable me to get images I'd otherwise not be able to.
+The lens is also three stops faster, whilst being lighter and significantly sharper too.
+Going back to old cameras is a great way to keep these things in perspective.

 Infrared

-Since I have an infrared camera, it seemed rude not to at least try photographing them in that wavelength.
-There is unfortunately not a huge difference to squirrels in infrared light, but one thing is their eyes.
+Since I have an infrared camera, it seemed rude not to at least try photographing squirrels in that wavelength.
+There is unfortunately not a huge difference to their fur luminosity in infrared light, but their eyes are quite different.
 It's usually difficult to see the pupil in squirrel's eyes because they look all black in most lighting.
 When they do show up in infrared, they are considerably more clear.

 Thermal